 The Health Information Technology (HIT) field encompasses many careers.
 Maybe you are interested in the job responsibilities of health information technicians and look forward to using computers in the workplace.
-Do you want to interact with patients?
-Then your goal may be to work as a medical office administrator.
 Perhaps you are curious about the profession of health information supervisor because you want to be a part of the healthcare team that includes doctors, nurses and other healthcare professionals.
 Or you might even want to work from your own home, setting your own hours.
 If so, you may want a career as a medical biller or a medical coding specialist, working with insurance claims and forms.